The most charming general store in every US state

 Iowa: Greef General Store, Bentonsport

-Greef General Store sits on the banks of the Des Moines River in the pint-sized village of Bentonsport, Iowa.
-It was once a busy general store which provided everyday essentials for the local townspeople but is now something of a jewel in the historic district’s crown.
-A museum as well as a treasure trove of antiques, expect to find unusual knick-knacks and valuable goods like grandfather clocks and railroad memorabilia behind its doors.
+Dating back to the 1840s, Greef General Store sits on the bank of the Des Moines River in the pint-sized village of Bentonsport.
+It was once a busy general store that provided everyday essentials for the local townspeople, but it's now something of a historical landmark, operating as both a museum and an antiques store.
+There's also a fudge counter, where you can choose from over 15 scrumptious flavors.

 Kentucky: Rabbit Hash General Store, Rabbit Hash